SIDS: Understanding Sudden Infant Death Syndrome and How to Perform Infant CPR

 1. Assess the Situation

 Ensure that the area around the infant is safe for both you and the child.
-Check for any potential hazards that could cause further injury.
+Remove any hazards that could cause further injury.

 2. Open the Airway